 As to using this technique with smaller scopes, there are also some advantages, as smaller apertures see a wider field of view, and many night sky objects are quite large in extent.
 Small scopes, combined with the great amplification that CCD and CMOS cameras give, and combined with stacking gain, can show some of these wider features.
 (The Veil Nebula in Cygnus, an older supernova remnant, is one object that is currently prominent in the night sky, for example.)
-We are adapting the same software that we use in the larger scopes to our smaller ones, and should have this ready for the fall.
+We are adapting the same software that we use in the larger scopes to our smaller ones, and should have this ready by October.
 I should mention that our impetus to do this with small scopes came from an excellent talk by Mark Johnson from the Phoenix Astronomical Society on July 15th.
-Mark has graciously let us distribute the Powerpoint presentation he gave, and I'd encourage you to look at it!

-"Binocular astronomy" is a well-established part of amateur astronomy these days, and gives a very visceral view of the sky.
+"Binocular astronomy" is a well-established part of amateur astronomy these days and gives a very visceral view of the sky.
 It doesn't have the amplification that EAA has, but there are many bright objects in the sky, and for anyone wanting to get a feel for our Northern Hemisphere night sky and how it changes with the seasons, it is the first order thing to do.

-With EAA, widescreen TV monitors will be placed outdoors, and so one can just look and listen.
-For binocular astronomy, we will have a few pairs of "loaners" that can be given to a family group, but we can't allow common distribution of a pair or two as we did in the past.
+With EAA, widescreen TV monitors will be placed outdoors, and so one can just look, listen, and ask questions.
+For binocular astronomy, we have a number of pairs of "loaners" that can be given to a family group, but we can't allow common distribution of a pair or two as we did in the past.
 We'd ask that people "BYOB" (bring your own binoculars) if they have a pair available.
 We also will have posted safety rules, as dictated by the state and town, which we all must follow.
 We don't like being restricted any more than anyone else, but safety has to be the first consideration.